Affiliate links on Android Authority may earn us a commission. Learn more.

 PUBG Mobile is intense and gun fights give a real sense that death is imminent

 A comparison between the gameplay of Fortnite vs PUBG follows along the same lines as their visuals.
 PUBG is intense and gun fights give a real sense that death is imminent, whereas Fortnite gives players a lot more room to manoeuvre and play creatively.

 On the contrary, getting caught unaware in PUBG Mobile is almost certain death.
 As a result, most people play more cautiously, hiding behind trees or in the brush.
 Unlike Fortnite, players can lay prone on the ground while they line up their next headshot.

 You can play cautiously in Fortnite as well, but more often than not players simply run towards the action.
 Even the most carefully constructed fort can be destroyed with a few hits from a rocket or grenade launcher, so it’s usually better to stay on the move.
 Fortune favors the bold in Fortnite.

 The controls are where it’s really apparent which company has more experience making mobile games.
 Tencent is the undisputed king of mobile games, and PUBG Mobile reflects that in spades.

 As far as controls on mobile shooters go, you’d be hard pressed to find a better system than the one used in PUBG Mobile.
 Plus, there are several control schemes built in, with the option to completely customize them to your liking.
 If you want to play on PC, the official PUBG Mobile emulator makes it even easier.

-Fortnite doesn’t feature any kind of customization, and often the controls leave something to be desired.
+Fortnite eventually added some control customization, but the default controls leave something to be desired.
 Part of this is due to the more complicated nature of the game, with building, setting traps, and so on, but some of it is due to specific design decisions.

 What kind of monster puts the jump button below the crouch button?